 Companies can compare queuing times across bank branches, retail stores and departments, and help managers plan for when to perform tasks like restocking shelves and when to instead have staff looking after customers.
 It also provides managers with evidence that they need resources for more staff at busy periods.

 Monitoring queues is not just useful for retailers.
-Airports, for example, use video queue monitoring to see how long people are waiting to go through security, and banks improve their service by measuring queue lengths.
+Airports and public facilities, for example, use video queue monitoring to see how long people are waiting to go through security, and banks improve their service by measuring queue lengths.